ravaliyandala0311/Cypress_ECommerce_Project/README.md

    ```

-2. Navigate to the Project Diractory
+2. Navigate to the Project Directory

    ```bash
    cd Cypress_ECommerce_Project